webplatform/docs/tutorials/webcomponents/htmlimports/index.md

 ===Optimizing for async loading===

 '''Imports don't block parsing of the main page.'''
 Scripts inside imports are processed in order but don't block the importing page.
 This means you get defer-like behavior while maintaining proper script order.
 One benefit of putting your imports in the <code><head></code> is that it lets the parser start working on the content as soon as possible.
-With that said, it's critical to remember <code><script></code> in the main document still continues to block the page:
+With that said, it's critical to remember <code><script></code> in the main document ''still'' continues to block the page:

 <pre>
 <head>